sonomicrolabs/sonomicrolabs-sonomicrolabs.github.io/collections/_posts/2023-04-03-EU-33-commitments.md

 title: "How Sonomicro's Water Data Collection Solutions Can Support the EU's Water Security Commitments"
 date: 2023-04-03
 authors: ["Daniel Sigtryggsson"]
-categories: ["Product",  "Water Crisis"]
+categories: ["Product",  "Water-Crisis"]
 description: "Sonomicro provides innovative water data collection solutions that help businesses make actionable, data-guided choices for sustainability.
 With the EU announcing 33 commitments for global water security, Sonomicro's solutions can play a key role in addressing some of these commitments."
 thumbnail: "/assets/images/gen/blog/blog-6-thumbnail.webp"
 image: "/assets/images/gen/blog/blog-6.webp"
-weight: 1
+weight: 2
 ---

 Sonomicro provides innovative water data collection solutions that help businesses make actionable, data-guided choices for sustainability.
 With the EU announcing 33 commitments for global water security, Sonomicro's solutions can play a key role in addressing some of these commitments.